CommonGateway/CoreBundle/docs/features/Action_handlers.md

 # Action Handlers

-This is a placeholder text, for now see [Events](Events.md) for more detailed information about actions & events.
+This is a placeholder text, for now, see [Events](Events.md) for more detailed information about actions & events.

 ## Actions